B1.7 Recognize that one half and two fourths of the same whole are equal, in fair-sharing contexts.

 To recognize the equality of two fractions is to recognize that both fractions represent the same quantity.

-Understanding equivalent fractions is part of the proportional reasoning that students will continue to develop over the next few years.
+Understanding equivalent fractions is connected to proportional reasoning which students will continue to develop over the next few years.

 \(\frac{2}{4}\)Candies are wrapped in purple wrappers.